cloud-simple/docker-ciscat/README.md

 * To run Java application with help of `tomcat` the container ENTRYPOINT script (`entrypoint.sh`) does the following
   * Copies the application `.war` file into corresponding location according to `tomcat` configuration (`${CATALINA_HOME}/webapps/`)
   * Make all necessary changes to `tomcat` configuration files
-* The application `.war` file is extracted from CCPD App `.zip` distribution file provided to the container from the **downloads** directory available within container file system at `/data/downloads` path (provided there via the mentioned above container volume)
+* The application `.war` file is extracted from CCPD App `.zip` distribution file provided to the container from the '**downloads**' directory available within container file system at `/data/downloads` path (provided there via the mentioned above container volume)
 * If the application `.war` file exists in the corresponding location (`${CATALINA_HOME}/webapps/CCPD.war`) it is not recreated and is left as is
 * If the application `.war` file doesn't exist, it is created from the provided `.zip` file
 * The ENTRYPOINT script expects the distribution file for CCPD App present as `/data/downloads/dashboard/*.zip`